w3f/w3f-education/docs/Rust/section2/functions-comments.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QZQq9fepWWA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-With the knowledge of variables and data types, it is time to put them to use.  **Functions** in Rust should be familiar.
-The `main` function is one, for example, that you have already seen several times in the Rust Playground.
+With the knowledge of variables and data types, it is time to put them to use.
+Here we will talk about **functions** in Rust.
+The concepts should be familiar.
+In fact, `main` is one example of a Rust function you have seen several times in the Rust Playground.

 ```rust
 // This is a function!